 (Our poor neighbours.
 It must be living next door to the bloody papparazi or something!
 I'm outside constantly, with binoculars, camera(s) and even two telescopes)!

-photos, and specifically, the pattern of red at the rear of the hind wings, and most importantly, the fact that this moth did NOT exhibit any white edge on the rear of the hindwings.
+One can tell this is the SCARLET Tiger Moth, by looking at its hind wings in these photos, and specifically, the pattern of red at the rear of the hind wings, and most importantly, the fact that this moth did NOT exhibit any white edge on the rear of the hindwings.
 That last point is a giveaway.
 This was DEFINITELY a Scarlet Tiger Moth!
 Absolutely wonderful!

 These moths are common in June and July in the West and South West of Britain, but virtually non-existent elsewhere.
 Perhaps they are spreading north and east?
 The imagos (adults) fly by day.